St4ckkk/psits-isite/notes.md

 ### Pascal Triangle

-if dont want a pyramid, remove the first loop
+if dont want a pyramid, remove the first inner loop

 ```py